JU-Computer-Club/JU-ForkMe/README.md

 7. Congratulations!
 Your pull request has been successfully created!

-8. Email us at info@jucomputerclub.org to see the changes
+8. Email us at info@jucomputerclub.org to and wait till we review and merge your changes!

+9. You can follow our socials mentioned at the *Credits sections*

-## LINKS
+## Contributors

 | **NAME**           | **LINK**                                                                                      |
 |--------------------|-----------------------------------------------------------------------------------------------|